Dimers and Imaginary geometry: Introduction

 \subsection{Main results}

 Let $G$ be a finite bipartite planar graph.
 A dimer covering of $G$ is a set of edges such that each vertex is incident to exactly one edge; in other words it is a perfect edge-matching of its vertices.
 The \textbf{dimer model} on $G$ is simply a uniformly chosen dimer covering of $G$.
 It is a classical model of statistical physics, going back to work of Kasteleyn \cite{Kasteleyn} and Temperley--Fisher \cite{TemperleyFisher} who computed its partition function.
 It is the subject of an extensive physical and mathematical literature; we refer the reader to \cite{KenyonSurvey} for a relatively recent discussion of some of the most important progress.
-The popularity of this model stems from its ``exactly solvable" character: in particular, a key feature is its determinantal structure (\cite{Kasteleyn}) which can be used to link it to a wide range of topics such as discrete complex analysis, Young tableaux, algebraic geometry.
+A key feature of this model is its ``exact solvability" which comes from its determinantal structure (\cite{Kasteleyn}) and brings in tools from subjects such as discrete complex analysis, algebraic combinatorics and algebraic geometry.
+This is one reason the study of this model has been so successful.

-We can associate to the dimer model a height function which describes a surface in $\R^3$, and which contains all the information about the dimer configuration.
-Hence the dimer model can be thought of as specifying naturally a random function indexed by $G^\dagger$ (the dual of $G$).
-A key question in the dimer model concerns the large-scale behaviour of this height function.
+An important tool for the dimer model is a notion of height function introduced by Thurston \cite{Thurston} which turns a dimer configuration into a discrete random surface in $\R^3$ (i.e., a random function indexed by the faces of $G$ with values in $\R$).
+Therefore a key question concerns the large-scale behaviour of this height function.
 It is widely believed that in the planar case and under very general assumptions, the fluctuations of the height function are described by (a variant of) the \textbf{Gaussian free field}.
-See \cref{sec:gff} for definitions, but suffice it to say for now that this is perhaps \emph{the} canonical Gaussian conformally invariant process on domains of the complex plane.

-In this paper we present a robust approach to the problem of proving universality of the fluctuation of the dimer model on planar bipartite graphs.
-We now state an example of application of this technique.
-Consider the dimer model on a finite subgraph of $\cH^\d$, the hexagonal lattice with mesh size $\delta$.
-Then a dimer covering is equivalent to a lozenge tiling as in \cref{F:hex_dim} or equivalently to a stack of cubes of height $\delta$.
-The height function is simply defined as the $z$ coordinate of the stack at each point.